department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/research/Round1_Usability/research-plan.md

 ### Outcome
 Results of this study will help us determine if our proof of concept is headed in the right direction, and if there are any big usability concerns that Veterans experience with the designs.
+This will inform later iterations of the design as we move into a MVP stage of the product.

 ### Research questions
 This research will help us answer: